Slins-23/neural-network/README.md

 Once finished, you can optionally make predictions and also optionally save the model.

-* If you are making predictions on a model trained on a `.csv` dataset, you will have to input the feature values manually for each of them.
+* If you are making predictions on a model trained on a comma-delimited '`,`' dataset, you will have to input the feature values manually for each of them.
 * If it is an image model, you will have to input the filename of your desired image within the `images/predict` folder.

 ---